How you can help slow the threat of antimicrobial resistance

 Be a source of antibiotic guidance

 Doctors and medical systems need to preserve the effectiveness of antibiotics.
-It’s up to the health care providers to ensure that the right treatment is given based on an accurate diagnosis.
+It’s up to the health care providers to help ensure that the right treatment is given based on an accurate diagnosis.
 Hospitals should have a plan in place, with principles customized to their local needs, to guide the appropriate use of these medicines.

 Encourage antimicrobial innovation